elenalind/randomstuff/article.md

 I started working with OpenStack from its Mitaka release.
 My first role was as a support engineer and, I helped telecom operators around the globe fix problems in their OpenStack deployments.
-Looking back, I can draw the line, and I can tell you that once-in-a-blue-moon rarely I stumbled over bugs in OpenStack.
+Looking back, I can draw the line, and I can tell you that once in a blue moon I stumbled over bugs in OpenStack.
 Maybe the reason for that was that the Mitaka release reached an acceptable maturity level.
 Another reason could be the fine-tooth combing of OpenStack services through all sorts of testing like functional testing, system testing,